 “I enjoy the fact that I get paid to draw,” said Houghton.
 “That's really amazing, and I feel very privileged.
 I enjoy telling stories and working with talented people who are passionate.
 I've been able to go places and meet people I would've never thought possible.
 And that's exciting.”

-Prior to becoming a character designer, Houghton worked as a storyboard revisionist for Disney and Nickelodeon.
+Prior to becoming a storyboard artist, Houghton worked as a character designer and a storyboard revisionist for Disney and Nickelodeon.
+As a character designer, he was responsible for creating new characters in the style of the shows he worked on; drawing turnarounds of the characters as well as mouth charts and special poses of characters to help aid the animators; and “draw overs” (corrections) of overseas animation.
 Storyboard revisionists assist storyboard artists by addressing the comments of the network, creator and director after the storyboard artist has pitched his/her final board.
 This involves cleaning up rough drawings, re-staging or re-storyboarding certain scenes and performing an array of other tasks like labeling and identifying characters in crowd shots.

 “One of the biggest challenges to me as an artist has been trying to figure out what I really want out of my career,” he admitted.
 “Working for a big name studio is great in theory, but every artist needs to figure out what will truly make him/her happy and satisfied with their work.
 The flip side is that those studio jobs pay handsomely and regularly.
 It's hard to find a balance between doing your own work, which is satisfying (but doesn't always pay), and getting paid for your work (even though you may feel like you're a ‘wrist’ on someone else's project).”